gallenc/opennms-examples-tutorials-1/workup/kafka-alarm-client/README.md

 ## running

-The simplest way to run the example is to run the full docker-compose script with the kafka-client profile
+The simplest way to run the example is to run the full docker compose script with the kafka-client profile

 ```
-docker-compose  --profile kafka-client up -d
+docker compose  --profile kafka-client up -d
 ```
 OpenNMS should appear at
 http://[::1]:8980